All Episodes

 We were told he had a concussion.

-So they cut away later to Jamal Charles being examined by doctors on the sideline, And the sideline reporter, I don't I don't know who it was.
+So they cut away later to Jamal Charles being examined by doctors on the sideline.

-Might have been Alex Flanagan, the NFL.
+It might have been Alex Flanagan, the NFL.

 The sideline reporter actually intimated that the doctors can't figure out when it happened.

-They're not sure what happened because they look at the replay, and it doesn't look like Jamal Charles had hit anything, much less hard enough to cause a concussion.
+They're not sure what happened because they look at the replay and it doesn't look like Jamal Charles had hit anything, much less hard enough to cause a concussion.

 He's out for the game.

-My only point is that last year, year before Jamal Charles would have been back in.
+My only point is that last year, year before, Jamal Charles would have been back in.

 If the team calls it a head injury, then you might have a chance player coming back.

-But if it's called a concussion, and they've got doctors in the sideline now, they've made a big deal about the doctors being independent, not paid by the teams, so that they're not working against the players' interests.
+But if it's called a concussion, and they've got doctors in the sideline now, they made a big deal about the doctors being independent, not paid by the teams, so that they're not working against the players' interests.

-You're histways, you're gone.
+You're histwire, you're gone.

-And you're not cleared until you pass what is called the concussion protocol, all during the next week.
+And you're not cleared until you pass what is called the concussion protocol all during the next week.

 And that involves that baseline test that every player takes before the season starts.

-As evidenced by the offensive lineman for the Packers, Bakhtiari, who said to hell with it, I'm going back in.
+They particularly want to play in the playoffs, as evidenced by the offensive lineman for the Packers, Bakhtiari, who said to hell with it, I'm going back in.

-Well, the player they're champions.
+Well, the player, they're champions.

 They want to win a championship.